KGConf/open-kg-curriculum/curriculum/modules/SKOS/SKOS.md

 ![LegoBrick1](images/legobrick4401.JPG)

-A LEGO brick, square and with four studs, doesn't exist in a vacuum.
+Our first concept, LEGO_brick_4X4, represents a single type of brick, square and with four studs.
+But that brick doesn't exist in a vacuum.
 The example above is a more specific example of *all* LEGO bricks, of which there can be millions of variations.
-In our example, the generic 4X4 brick relates downward to more specific, _narrower_ brick types with different. colors.
-It also relates upward to more general kinds of bricks such as 1X2, 4X8, etc. Notice how these varieties are expressed in the next chart:
+In our example, the generic 4X4 brick relates downward to more specific, _narrower_ versions of the same brick but in different colors.
+It also relates upward to more general kinds of overarching brick that represents variations such as 1X2, 4X8, etc.:

 ![LegoBrick1](images/legobrick4402.JPG)

-Of all the different types of LEGO bricks in the world, a 4X4 brick is a more specific, narrower example.
-You could take this example further:

-    LEGO brick
-         has narrower
-    4X4 brick
-         has narrower
-    4X4 blue brick

-Of course, LEGO bricks come in other colors than blue.

-                             LEGO brick
-                           has narrower
-                             4X4 brick
-                         has narrower
-    4X4 blue brick   has related   4X4 red brick
+Notice also that the blue and red variations of the are identified as _related to_ each other.
+They have some things in common without being in a direct line of succession from our original brick.

 SKOS vocabularies tend to be designed hierarchically.
 All terms in the vocabulary fit into an overarching **concept scheme** defining its overall theme (e.g.,  "Agriculture" or "Film industry").
 At the highest level of the model sit major categories known as **top concepts**.
 For example, a film industry vocabulary might include top concepts such as: